-The concept of “learning by doing” is both proven and familiar, and it often comes up in the context of college education.
+The concept of “learning by doing” is both proven and familiar, and often comes up in the context of college education.
 Each year, countless college students seek practical experience through internships or independent studies in the fields they’re studying, aiming for hands-on skills as they head toward their future careers.

 Cooperative education programs, housed within a college or university, take the idea of experiential learning to the next level.
 These programs (known as co-ops for short) offer students the opportunity to earn college credit by working full-time within their chosen field.